 Chase Sapphire Preferred is a great credit card to keep in your pocket for all things travel.
-With the excellent welcome offer of 60,000 points, along with the 2-points-on-travel, you can really put together some fantastic trips with the points you’ll be accumulating.
+With the excellent currently increased welcome offer of 80,000 points after spending $4,000 within the first 3 months, plus get a $50 on grocery purchases.
+This makes the card a no-brainer!.
 There are some points to take into consideration before you try to apply.
 Read on to see if this card is suited for you.

 The 11 Points To Ponder Before You Apply